Mnpezz/NanoPayWebStore/README.md

 - 'images': An array of image URLs for the product
 - 'minQuantity': Minimum quantity that can be ordered (default: 1)
 - 'maxQuantity': Maximum quantity that can be ordered
-- 'unlockPrice': The price it will cost to unlock the product
+- 'unlockPrice': The price it will cost to unlock additional photos, reveal alternative description, and the ability to add the product to your cart.

 Example of an exclusive item:
 ```javascript